Razat94/learngit/README.md

 $ git checkout HEAD .
 ```

-The first line resets the HEAD to a previous commit in your commit history, reset the staging area to match, but leave the working directory alone.
+The first line resets the HEAD to a previous commit in your commit history, resets the staging area to match, but leaves the working directory alone.
 The second line, as stated previously, resets the file in the WORKING DIRECTORY to the HEAD commit.

-> <strong>PLEASE NOTE: </strong>
+<strong>PLEASE NOTE: </strong>
 Whichever way you decide to reset your files is fine,
 but remember that any files that were created after the desired commit point will still be present in the working directory.
 In doing so, those files will be listed as untracked files.
 To bring everyhing back EXACTLY as how it was in the desired commit, you will have to remove untracked files from the working tree/directory.
+Here's how you do it:

 * To <strong> TEST </strong> what files will be removed, use ` $ git clean -n -dx`
 * To <strong> LITERALLY </strong> remove the untracked files, use ` $ git clean -f -dx  `